-There is good reason to believe the trend towards higher fines and longer prison terms will continue.
-The Antitrust Division appears determined to push for longer prison sentences and higher fines, especially for defendants who do not admit guilt but rather insist on a jury trial.
-Although the court did not agree to the Division's request for 10-year terms of imprisonment for individual defendants or a US\$1 billion fine for the corporate defendant in the AU Optronics case, the mere fact of the request for such extraordinary penalties sends a strong signal to the defence bar regarding the Division's intentions.
-The Division has also succeeded in securing significant prison sentences, including a five-year term, which remains the longest ever imposed for a single Sherman Act violation.212 There is also a rejuvenated focus on individual culpability and accountability in the wake of the Yates memorandum.
-The Division's tough stance, combined with the Eighth Circuit's affirmance of the district court's upward departure from the Sentencing Guidelines in VandeBrake and the AU Optronics finding on aggregated gain and loss under Section 3571, suggests that we are likely to see even longer prison terms and higher fines for cartel defendants going forward.
-The Antitrust Division believes strongly that such a trend would contribute to appropriate deterrence.213
+The Antitrust Division seems determined to continue to push for longer prison sentences and higher fines, especially for defendants who insist on a jury trial rather than admitting guilt.
+Although the court did not agree to the Division's request for 10-year prison terms for individual defendants or a US\$1 billion fine for the corporate defendant in the AU Optronics case, the mere fact of the request for such extraordinary penalties sends a strong signal to the defence bar regarding the Division's intentions.
+The Division has also succeeded in securing significant prison sentences, including a five-year term, which remains the longest imposed to date for a single Sherman Act violation.
+There is also a rejuvenated focus on individual culpability and accountability in the wake of the Yates memorandum.
+The Division's tough stance, combined with the Eighth Circuit's affirmation of the district court's upward departure from the Sentencing Guidelines in VandeBrake, and the AU Optronics finding on aggregated gain and loss under Section 3571, suggests that we are likely to see even longer prison terms and higher fines for cartel defendants going forward.
+The Antitrust Division believes strongly that such a trend would contribute to appropriate deterrence.